-There is not a crematorium in the Eden District; the nearest ones are at Carlisle, Lancaster and Workington.
+There is no crematorium in the Eden District; the nearest ones are at Carlisle, Lancaster and Workington.

 What types of graves are available?

-There a various types of graves available to inter a casket in, or scatter cremated remains in, those being;
+There are various types of graves available to inter a casket in, or scatter cremated remains in, those being;